 Although some NADI airbags have caused injuries by underinflating or rupturing, Audi told the National Highway Traffic Safety Administration (NHTSA) that it is unaware of any ruptures or failures of the specific style of NADI airbags installed in Audi vehicles.
 The recall will begin in August.
 Dealerships will replace the faulty airbags with new models of a different design at no cost to vehicle owners.
 For more information, contact Audi customer service at 1-800-253-2834.

 Auto Product Liability Issues

 Takata airbag inflators have been responsible for accidents involving severe and catastrophic injuries and fatalities.
-There are still millions of vehicles out on our roadways with these dangerous airbags, and those who drive them don’t even know it.
-If you or a loved one has been injured as the result of a faulty Takata airbag inflator, you may be able to file a product liability lawsuit against the automaker and the manufacturer of the defective airbag.
+Millions of vehicles are out on our roadways with these dangerous airbags, and those who drive them don’t even know it.
+If you or a loved one has been injured due to a faulty Takata airbag inflator, you may be able to file a product liability lawsuit against the automaker and the manufacturer of the defective airbag.

 If you have lost a loved one, you may be able to file a wrongful death lawsuit seeking compensation for damages such as medical expenses, funeral costs, lost future income, pain and suffering, and loss of love, care, and companionship.
-An experienced auto defect lawyer will be able to advise you regarding your legal rights and options.
+A seasoned auto defect trial lawyer can advise you regarding your legal rights and options.